-Salome is a Fellow in the Privacy Initiatives and Berklett Cybersecurity Projects at the Berkman Klein Center for Internet and Society.
+Salome is a former Fellow and current Affiliate at the Berkman Klein Center for Internet and Society.

 Before coming to the Berkman Center, Salome was an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad variety of matters.
-She has a JD from Harvard Law School, an MsC from the London School of Economics, and a BA in Political Economy from Georgetown University.
-In her spare time, she enjoys reading fiction, gardening, and hanging out with her cat, Leo.
+She has a JD from Harvard Law School, an MsC from the London School of Economics, and a BA in Political Economy with minors in Mathematics and History from Georgetown University.